-Village Preservation’s four-part course on African American history for middle school students focuses on local, citywide, national, and global themes and movements.
+Village Preservation’s four-part course on African American history for middle school and high school students focuses on local, citywide, national, and global themes and movements.
 It looks at the Dutch origins of slavery in New York, its evolution under English and American rule, and its eventual abolition; how voting rights and other civil rights evolved and were won by and for African Americans in our city; the flowering of African American culture in New York and especially in Greenwich Village, and how it reflected and affected African American lives and communities; and more.

 See below for examples of course material.